falwa-alkhalifah/Mining-project/README.md

 13) Class: Nominal (Binary)
 ------------------------------------------------------------------------------
 Columns Description:
-Id: Unique identifier for each data entry./n
+Id: Unique identifier for each data entry.
-Gender: Male Or Female./n
+Gender: Male Or Female.
 LDL: LDL (Low-Density Lipoprotein) shows the level of "bad cholesterol" in the blood.
-It is measured in mg/dL and helps check the risk of heart problems in people with diabetes./n
+It is measured in mg/dL and helps check the risk of heart problems in people with diabetes.
 Urea: Urea shows the level of waste in the blood from breaking down protein.
-It is measured in mg/dL and checks kidney health in diabetes./n
+It is measured in mg/dL and checks kidney health in diabetes.
 CR: Creatinine ratio in a diabetic dataset checks kidney health by measuring waste levels in the blood.
-It helps detect early signs of kidney damage common in diabetes./n
+It helps detect early signs of kidney damage common in diabetes.
-HbA1c: measures the average blood sugar level over the past 2-3 months and is used to monitor long-term diabetes control./n
+HbA1c: measures the average blood sugar level over the past 2-3 months and is used to monitor long-term diabetes control.
-TG: (Triglycerides) measures blood fat levels and helps assess heart disease risk in diabetics./n
+TG: (Triglycerides) measures blood fat levels and helps assess heart disease risk in diabetics.
-BMI: Body mass index (weight in kg / height in m^2)./n
+BMI: Body mass index (weight in kg / height in m^2).
-HDL: (High-Density Lipoprotein) is "good cholesterol" that helps protect against heart disease./n
+HDL: (High-Density Lipoprotein) is "good cholesterol" that helps protect against heart disease.
-VLDL: (Very Low-Density Lipoprotein) is a type of bad cholesterol that can increase heart disease risk by raising fat levels in the blood./n
+VLDL: (Very Low-Density Lipoprotein) is a type of bad cholesterol that can increase heart disease risk by raising fat levels in the blood.
-Chol: (Total Cholesterol) measures the overall level of cholesterol in the blood, including both good and bad types, and helps assess heart disease risk./n
+Chol: (Total Cholesterol) measures the overall level of cholesterol in the blood, including both good and bad types, and helps assess heart disease risk.
-Age: Age in years./n
+Age: Age in years.
-Class: the patient's diabetes disease class may be Diabetic, Non-Diabetic, or Predict-Diabetic./n
+Class: the patient's diabetes disease class may be Diabetic, Non-Diabetic, or Predict-Diabetic.